 - Methodology: Explain the methodology you’ve chosen to manage the project.
 Tell the group the way you’re going to execute the project.
-Describe the type of methodology or combination of project management methodologies and how they work in relationship to the project.
+Describe the type of methodology or combination of project management methodologies and how they work in relation to the project.
 Explain why you picked this route and provide historical data to back it up, if possible.

 - Planning: This will be a more extensive portion of the meeting time, as you start with the project management plan and how it works.
 Discuss the assumption log, which is how you will track the validation of these assumptions throughout the project.
 Also, review the scope management plan, as well as change and control procedures.
 Then there’s the time management plan, which includes the schedule and project milestones.
 Cost management, such as invoicing, expenses, receipts, timesheets and travel costs are also discussed.
 With the quality management plan, you’ll outline the process.
 There’s also a human resource management plan that includes a contact list with roles, responsibilities, training needs and schedule availability.
 Explain the communications management plan, outlining how and how often communications will be conducted over the course of the project.
 The risk management plan will be discussed and the procurement management plan, ending with a review of the stakeholder register.